Zekumoru/Learning-C-Sharp-and-Unity/C5w2/Notes.md

   - Is `1` our target `1`?
 Yes!
 Now we've finished searching.

 The important thing to note with these examples is how breadth-first and depth-first affect the search linked list.
 Also, this example **DOES NOT** reflect how the compiler will actually perform the algorithm, rather, how it might look like.

+## Weighted Graph
+There are two ways to implement a weighted graph: either have each node a list of weights/distances **or** create a new `WeightedGraphEdge` class then have the `Graph` class a list of these weighted edges, hence, removing the list of neighbors inside `GraphNode`.

+The instructor did the former while, as a challenge for myself, I did the latter: implementing the weighted edge class.

+You can go and check the Exercise7 folder in the Projects folder to check how I did it.

+## Dijkstra Path Finding
+This is pretty confusing at first but it's like the _"next level"_ of the breath-first and depth-first search algorithms.

+One video that helped me out is Computerphile's [Dijkstra's Algorithm](https://www.youtube.com/watch?v=GazC3A4OQTE) video.
+It explains there how Dijkstra algorithm works, hence, it is a **MUST** watch to be able to understand this algorithm and also **to be able** to complete the Programming Assignment in this week.

+By the way, I adjusted the Dijkstra algorithm from the programming assignment to support the graph edge class.
+Which, thankfully, was not that hard to do.
+That implementation I did is on Exercise7 folder then Graphs folder then to PathFinding folder then to Dijkstra folder.

+> A side note, the Exercise7 folder I made has nothing to do with Exercise7 from the instructor.
+I really made everything there from the ground up.